Glymur (sounds like “glimmer”; my Icelandic dictionary says it means “clash or ringing”) was once said to be the tallest waterfall in Iceland at 196m.

 Somewhere along the way, we apparently took a false trail because it took us a little while to figure out where the correct trail continued.

-Eventually, we managed to pick up the correct trail as we backtracked, then made sure we followed trail markers (basically rocks spray-painted with yellow dots on them).
+Eventually, we managed to pick up the correct trail after we had retraced our steps to find the trail markers again (basically yellow dots spray-painted on rocks).

-From that point, we were able to continue following the correct trail (though we really had to concentrate as some parts were easy to go astray).
+From that point, the trail became a bit more obvious (though we still had to maintain focus as it was easy to go astray).

 We eventually got to a point where the trail curved towards a junction roughly a kilometer away from the trailhead.

 At this junction, we had a choice of continuing to go straight or taking the path on our right.

 Glymur Trail Description – hiking along the south side of the canyon

 We ultimately chose to take the path on the right, which then led us to what appeared to be a cave.

 However, once we descended inside the cave, we saw that there was some brightness on the other end.